redpesk-core/afb-app-manager/docs/known-content-types.md

   content.src designates the relative path of the binary.

 - ***application/vnd.agl.service***:
-  AGL service, content.src is not used.
+  AGL service, content.src is not used but must exist.

 - ***application/x-executable***:
   Native application,
   content.src designates the relative path of the binary.
   For such application, only security setup is made.

-Adding more types is easy, it just need to edit the configuration file ***afm-unit.conf***.
+- ***application/vnd.redpesk.resource***:
+  Resource, not an application.
+  content.src is not used but must exist.